 Per- and polyfluoroalkyl substances, commonly known as PFAS, are a family of nearly 5,000 chemicals now pervasive in the environment.
 Called “forever chemicals,” they do not break down and can bioaccumulate in both humans and other living organisms.
 Some PFAS are toxic.

-Minnesota requires a strategic, coordinated approach to protecting families and communities from this ubiquitous substance.
+Minnesota requires a strategic, coordinated approach to protecting families and communities from these ubiquitous substances.

 Scientists and environmental regulators have reached an overwhelming consensus that significant actions are needed to prevent adverse impacts from PFAS.
 While management and mitigation actions have significant positive effects, ultimately Minnesota cannot clean our way out of the PFAS problem.
 Instead, the pollution must be prevented from the outset through restrictions or bans on PFAS uses and assistance and financial support for reformulation.